History

 We believe that History equips pupils to discover the understanding of enquiry.
 Asking perceptive questions, thinking critically, weighing evidence, sifting arguments and developing perspective and judgement are all skills that are crucial in their learning development and valued in adult life.
 History supports learners to be able to develop their own opinions, decisions and values based on the sources and information they have been provided.

-St Joseph’s Aim for History- Curriculum of Hope
+St Joseph’s Aim for History

 At St Joseph’s, our curriculum for History aims to ensure all pupils: